serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 This post will give a cursory overview of the methods used to prevent email spoofing and introduce a tool to remotely identify domains with misconfigured anti-spoofing measures.

-I will also outline an interesting way I was able to bypass an organisation's "EXTERNAL" email filter to phish employees with internal emails.
+I will also outline an interesting way I was able to bypass an organisation's external email filter to phish employees with internal emails.

 ## SPF, DKIM and DMARC